unl-pal/argv-transformer/README.md

  * benchmarks - Directory of compilable, suitable programs, in their original directory structure.

 **mainFullFramework.MainAnalysis.java**
 Given a CSV of GitHub repositories (as gathered by RepoReaper), this program will select suitable repositories, download them, search for classes containing SPF-suitable methods, and transform suitable classes into compilable, benchmark programs.
-The resulting benchmarks are run with Java PathFinder.

 Directories produced: